Unity-Technologies/com.unity.multiplayer.docs/docs/tutorials/goldenpath.md

 1. To do a quick test you can click play.
 1. The Editor will start, and you will just see the plane.
 1. Without stopping the editor's play mode, navigate to the `NetworkManager` component in the Hierarchy tab (it will be underneath `DontDestroyOnLoad`).
-1. In the `NetworkManager` inspector scroll down and find the `Start Host` button.
+1. Inside the `NetworkManager` Inspector tab. scroll down and find the `Start Host` button.
 1. If you click it, you will see the player capsule spawn.
 1. Stop the player.